ceph/ceph/doc/cephfs/cephfs-top.rst

 Ceph Filesystem clients periodically forward various metrics to Ceph Metadata Servers (MDS) which in turn get forwarded to Ceph Manager by MDS rank zero.
 Each active MDS forward its respective set of metrics to MDS rank zero.
-Metrics are aggergated and forwarded to Ceph Manager.
+Metrics are aggregated and forwarded to Ceph Manager.

 Metrics are divided into two categories - global and per-mds.
 Global metrics represent